Edahi/NGSDataAnalysis/ATAC-Seq/README.md

 Assay for Transposase-Accessible Chromatin followed by Sequencing focus on the obtention of genomic regions that are not being wrapped by either nucleosomes or other cellular elements, meaning that they are "Accessible" for interaction with cellular elements.

 ### 0- (Optional) Download SRR fastq data files
-- Download the compressed FASTQ files using [SRA-toolkit's](https://github.com/ncbi/sra-tools) fastq-dump.
+- Download the FASTQ files using [SRA-toolkit's](https://github.com/ncbi/sra-tools) fastq-dump.

 ### 1- Quality check
 - Sequencing lanes are merged before quality assessment